Topscientist/TheHangoutMinecraft/README.md

 **Does It Have A Status Page?**

-Yes!
-The Hangout Minecraft does have a status page that can be found at https://stats.uptimerobot.com/rVzDJuAZkN/789522079.
+No...
+It no longer has a status page, but one may be listed soon!